MozillaFoundation/Build-and-Book/LNQ1.md

 > Our partnership with Hive makes us fresh, keeps us moving forward rather than doing the same old thing all the time. ~Dr. Michelle Larson, President and CEO, Adler Planetarium, Hive Chicago member

-> We had constant demand from our community members for web literacy classes, and we were finally able to create a great recipe with Web Clubs and curriculum.
+> We had constant demand from our community members for web literacy classes, and we were finally able to create a great recipe with Mozilla Clubs and curriculum.
 ~Elio Qoshi, Super Mentor/Mozilla Rep, Albania